 A loss or haemorrhage of blood depletes Blood throughout the body including Heart Blood.
-The faster it happens, the more obvious the signs, but anyone who has a steady small, perhaps unnoticed, haemorrhage will eventually be affected.
+The faster it happens, the more obvious the signs, but anyone who has a small, perhaps unnoticed, but continuing haemorrhage will eventually be affected.

 Such losses might be in the bowels or small intestine, or from taking a drug which diminishes or prevents blood clotting.

-Blood losses from heavy periods, surgery, wounds, and during childbirth can all lead to Heart Blood deficiency - often a major contributor to post-natal depression.
+Blood losses from heavy periods, surgery, wounds, and during childbirth can all lead to Heart Blood deficiency.
+Blood loss from childbirth is often a major contributor to post-natal depression.